-This is a seven year sequence of courses that promotes self-awareness, leadership, service, and personal success.
+This is a multi-year sequence of courses that promotes self-awareness, leadership, service, and personal success.

 At the George Washington University Online High School we work diligently to develop students’ character as well as their minds.
 The Journeys Symposium is a college—and life—planning curriculum with an emphasis on writing, designed to help students develop the self-awareness and skills necessary to set fulfilling goals for high school, college, and beyond.

 Every Journey Starts with a First Step

 The Journeys Symposium is a unique, multi-year course sequence that takes students through a process of self-discovery, leading to a fulfilling high school experience and a successful college placement.
 This flexibly structured voyage—interactive, introspective, and inspiring in equal measure—also provides students with a framework for living life well.
 The Journeys Symposium comprises consecutive year-long seminars: